bitcoin/bitcoin/doc/tor.md

 To show verbose debugging information, pass `-debug=tor`.

 Connecting to Tor's control socket API requires one of two authentication methods to be configured.
-It also requires the control socket to be enabled, e.g. put `ControlPort 9051` in `torrc` config file.
-For cookie authentication the user running bitcoind must have read access to the `CookieAuthFile` specified in Tor configuration.
-In some cases this is preconfigured and the creation of a hidden service is automatic.
+For cookie authentication the user running bitcoind must have write access to the `CookieAuthFile` specified in Tor configuration.
+In some cases, this is preconfigured and the creation of a hidden service is automatic.
 If permission problems are seen with `-debug=tor` they can be resolved by adding both the user running Tor and the user running bitcoind to the same group and setting permissions appropriately.
 On Debian-based systems the user running bitcoind can be added to the debian-tor group, which has the appropriate permissions.

-An alternative authentication method is the use of the `-torpassword=password` option.
-The `password` is the clear text form that was used when generating the hashed password for the `HashedControlPassword` option in the tor configuration file.
-The hashed password can be obtained with the command `tor --hash-password password` (read the tor manual for more details).
+An alternative authentication method is the use of the `-torpassword` flag and a `hash-password` which can be enabled and specified in Tor configuration.

 ## 4. Privacy recommendations